nus-cs2103-AY2324S1/ip/docs/README.md

 Expected outcome:

-Duke will add the event task and confirm it.
+Emergency Meeting will add the event task and confirm it.

 ```
 Got it.
 I've added this event task:
-[E][✘] Team meeting (from: Sep 20 2023, to: Sep 21 2023)
+[E][ ] Team meeting (from: Sep 20 2023, to: Sep 21 2023)
 Now you have 3 tasks in the list.
 ```

+---

 ### List Tasks